Find Southeast Asia Suppliers, Vietnam Manufacturer, Thailand Factory, Southeast Asia B2B, AseanVolt Sourcing Network, Singapore Trade Hub.

 The Mandatory Testing and Certification Process

-• Contract Clarity: Specify in your purchase order that the supplier is responsible for obtaining all required Vietnamese certifications at their cost.
-Tie payment milestones to certification submission.
+• Contract Clarity: Specify in your purchase order that the supplier is responsible for obtaining all necessary TCVN certifications.
+Tie payment milestones to certificate submission.

-• Documentation: Ensure the CoC, commercial invoice, packing list, and bill of lading perfectly match in product description and HS code.
+• Documentation: Ensure the commercial invoice, packing list, bill of lading, and CoC/DoC are perfectly aligned in product description and harmonized system (HS) codes.

-• Logistics Partner: Work with a freight forwarder experienced in Vietnamese industrial imports.
-They can advise on customs procedures.
+Risk 4: Misdeclaration at customs.
+Mitigation: Work with a reliable freight forwarder experienced in Vietnamese industrial imports.

 Description